NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

-Below is the **en-US version** of the overview document, maintaining structure, tone, and GitHub-style clarity:

----

 # Technology Fee System: Structural Overview

-⚠️ This document serves as a **high-level overview** of the project.
+This document serves as the **overall overview** of the project.
 Its purpose is to explain the logical structure of the framework and the relationships between sections, rather than to provide full arguments.
-Detailed analysis, derivations, and case studies are presented in individual chapters and appendices.
+Detailed analysis, derivations, and case studies are presented in the respective chapters and appendices.

-This project attempts to build an analytical framework centered on **technology fees**, aimed at understanding price structures, industrial structures, and related institutional issues in the technological era.
+This project attempts to establish an analytical framework centered on **technology fees**, in order to understand price structures, industrial structures, and related institutional issues in the technological era.

 [Back to Index](../index.md)

 ---

-# 1. Background
+## I. Background

 The starting point of this project is a reinterpretation of **inequality structures** in modern economies.

-Under market conditions, asset inequality is often difficult to fully eliminate.
-This is due not only to institutional arrangements, but also to fundamental characteristics of economic activity, such as:
+Under market economy conditions, asset inequality is often difficult to eliminate completely.
+This is due not only to institutional arrangements, but also to fundamental characteristics of economic activity itself.
+For example:

-* The cumulative nature of capital returns
+* Capital returns exhibit cumulative effects
-* Unequal access to technology and information
+* Differences exist in access to technology and information
-* Economies of scale and network effects reinforcing advantages
+* Economies of scale and network effects reinforce leading advantages
-* The high-risk, high-reward nature of innovation
+* Innovation inherently involves high risk and high returns

 These factors jointly contribute to a long-term tendency for asset inequality to expand.
-In this context, focusing solely on eliminating asset inequality often leads to significant institutional and efficiency challenges.
+Under such conditions, focusing solely on “eliminating asset inequality” often leads to significant institutional and efficiency challenges.

-However, from the perspective of social stability and perceived fairness, people’s lived experience is more directly shaped by **differences in living conditions**, rather than nominal asset gaps.
+However, from the perspective of social stability and perceived fairness, people’s experiences are more directly shaped by **differences in living conditions**, rather than nominal asset gaps.
 In other words, social tensions are more likely to intensify when:

-* Basic living conditions are not secured
+* Basic living conditions are not adequately secured
-* Gaps in essential services are large
+* Gaps in essential services are too large
 * Upward mobility is perceived as inaccessible

-This leads to a shift in focus:
+Therefore, this project shifts the focus to a different question:

-**If asset inequality cannot be fully eliminated, how can differences in living standards be controlled?**
+**How to control disparities in living standards when asset inequality cannot be fully eliminated.**

-If basic living conditions can be reliably ensured, asset inequality does not necessarily translate into disparities in survival conditions.
+If basic living conditions can be reliably guaranteed, then asset inequality may not directly translate into disparities at the level of survival.
 This question naturally leads to further discussion of price structures and industrial structures.

 ---

-# 2. Price Structure
+## II.
+Price Structure

-Differences in living standards are largely determined by **price structures**.
+Differences in living standards largely depend on **price structures**.

-In modern economies, people access living conditions primarily through market purchases of goods and services.
+In modern economies, individuals typically obtain living conditions by purchasing goods and services through markets.
 Therefore, living security depends not only on income levels, but also on the prices of essential goods.

-If the prices of essential goods are high, even modest income differences can result in significant disparities in living conditions.
-Examples include:
+If the prices of basic necessities are too high, even small income differences can result in significant disparities in living standards.
+For example:

 * Basic housing costs
 * Healthcare expenses